Fyre Festival Scammer Sentenced To 6 Years In Prison

 Only time will tell if McFarland will one day receive his own Netflix series a la NYC grifter Anna Delvey or a Matt Damon and Ben Affleck produced film like the McDonald's Monopoly con artist.

-We may be wary of all island-centred music festivals moving forward, but man, would this be a fun nightmare to watch unfold from the comfort of our couch.
+We may be wary of all island music festivals moving forward, but man, would this be a fun nightmare to watch unfold from the comfort of our couch.

 Refinery29 has reached out to representatives for McFarland and Ja Rule for comment.